An In-Depth Review of Lulu Books for Indie Authors: Pros, Cons & Personal Experience

 Overall, the upload process on Lulu is user-friendly, but there are some tricky parts especially in the realm of print books.
 Manuscript files must be uploaded in .pdf for print, and appropriately sized.
 Otherwise, they default to letter size (8.5"x11").

-For ebooks, you can upload a .docx, .rtf, or .odt file, and Lulu will quickly convert your manuscript to an .epub.
+For ebooks, you can upload a .docx, .rtf, or .odt file, and Lulu will automatically convert your manuscript to an .epub.
 Epubs have a flowing format rather than a fixed style like .pdf, and can be easily read across various media or platforms.

-Fees and Costs: Are There Hidden Charges?
+Fees and Costs: Are There Extra or Hidden Charges?

 Printing Costs